Putin says there will be no peace in Ukraine until Russia's goals, still unchanged, are achieved

 U.S citizen Paul Whelan, a corporate security executive from Michigan, also has been jailed in Russia since his 2018 arrest on espionage-related charges.

-Russia recently rejected an offer to bring home Gershkovich and Whelan, who both have been declared wrongfully detained by the U.S. government.
+Russia recently rejected an offer to bring home Gershkovich and Whelan, both labeled by the U.S. government as wrongfully detained.

+On the Israeli-Hamas war, Putin again deplored the death of thousands of women and children in Gaza, citing U.N.
+Secretary-General Antonio Guterres, who called it a “graveyard for children.”

+Putin urged stronger efforts to protect civilians and urged greater humanitarian aid, adding that Russia proposed setting up a field hospital in Gaza near the border with Egypt but Israel responded it would be unsafe.
+He reaffirmed a call for implementing a U.N. resolution on the creation of a Palestinian state with East Jerusalem as its capital.

-Putin appeared calm and relaxed during the news conference, although he frequently cleared his throat — blaming the air conditioning.
-His appearance is primarily aimed at a domestic audience and is a chance for him to appear personally involved in resolving the problems of ordinary Russians and reinforce his authority ahead of the March 17 election.
+Putin appeared calm and relaxed during questions, although he frequently cleared his throat, blaming the air conditioning.
+The event is primarily aimed at a domestic audience and is a chance for him to appear personally involved in resolving the problems of ordinary Russians and reinforce his authority ahead of the March 17 election.

 Responding to a final question about what kind of warning he would have given to himself from today's perspective when he started his first term in 2000, Putin said he would have warned against “naivety and excessive trustfulness regarding our so-called partners.”

-“I regret and apologize about that.
-A glitch in the work of the government,” Putin replied, explaining that egg production has not matched demand and blaming the government for not increasing imports quickly enough.
+Journalists lined up in freezing temperatures to enter the hall hours before Putin’s arrival.
+Some donned traditional dress, including elaborate hats to catch his attention or held identifying placards.

-Although the news conference is heavily choreographed, some questions -- which Putin didn’t answer -- appeared to slip through the net, appearing on screens around the hall.
+Although the event is tightly controlled, some online questions that Putin ignored appeared on screens in the hall.

-“Mr. President, when will the real Russia be the same as the one on TV?” one text message said, apparently referring to the Kremlin's control over the media that portrays Putin in a positive light, glosses over the country's problems and highlights its achievements.
+“Mr. President, when will the real Russia be the same as the one on TV?” one text message said, apparently referring to the Kremlin's control over the media that portrays Putin positively and glosses over the country's problems.

 Another read: “I’d like to know, when will our president pay attention to his own country?
 We’ve got no education, no health care.
 The abyss lies ahead.”

-Note: This story has been updated to correct that 244,000 is the number of troops called up to fight and are in Ukraine, not the total number there.